-During the year, schedule changes are rare, but may be justifiable under certain circumstances determined by the principal.
+During the year, schedule changes are rare, but may be justifiable under certain circumstances determined by the principal or college and career counselor.
 Any decision regarding schedule changes must involve the student, his or her parents, and the principal.
 The intent of this policy is to reach decisions in the best interest of the student based upon the involvement of both the student, the parents/guardian and the judgment of the professional staff.
 No changes will be allowed after the first 2 weeks of the new semester.